Best online casino pokies for Australian players - more info

 Prisons consist of large aggregations of people with serious social and/or psychological problems.
 The staff are often composed of large aggregations of people who are either indifferent or -- in far too many cases -- opposed to the idea of positive change.
 Many so-called "correctional" staff simply do not believe that people can change.
 This leads to lip service and false impressions regarding alleged programs of "rehabilitation."

-· the inhumanity of prison rules, policies, regulations, practices and day-to-day
+- the inhumanity of prison rules, policies, regulations, practices and day-to-day treatment

 Middle Ground Prison Reform is dedicated to public education, legislative advocacy and litigation, when necessary, to protect the rights and responsibilities of prison and jail inmates and their loved ones.
 We believe in a middle-of-the-road approach (considering the perspectives of all stakeholders) to solving problems and challenges, rather than one which supports the extreme of any position.

 Note: Middle Ground does not perform legal work, nor do we provide pro bono attorneys to represent clients or classes of clients in lawsuits, provide legal advice on any issue, or represent clients before any judicial or administrative body.
 We are an activist organization.
-If you desire referral to an attorney, expert witness, mitigation specialist, or a person who prepares alternative pre sentence investigation reports, please call Donna Hamm or James Hamm, Criminal Justice Consultants at 480 966-8116.
-Also, see the section called "Individualized Advocacy" on this web site.
+If you desire referral to an attorney, expert witness, mitigation specialist, or a person who prepares alternative pre-sentence investigation reports, call 480 966-8116..

 ARIZONA PRISONERS ARE PERMITTED BY DOC POLICY TO RECEIVE APPROPRIATE INFORMATION WHICH HAS BEEN DOWNLOADED FROM THE INTERNET.
 IF YOU WISH TO SEND A DOWNLOADED COPY OF ANY INFORMATION FROM MIDDLE GROUND TO A PRISONER, YOU NEED TO SIMPLY MARK THE OUTSIDE OF YOUR ENVELOPE TO THE PRISONER: "PERMITTED INTERNET MATERIALS ENCLOSED."
 ARIZONA PRISON OFFICIALS MAY NOT PROHIBIT INTERNET MATERIALS (SUCH AS CASE LAW, NEWSPAPER ARTICLES, OTHER INTERNET MATERIALS) AS LONG AS THE MATERIAL BEING SENT IS NOT RACIST, PORNOGRAPHIC, OR WHICH -- IF IT ENTERED THE INSTITUTION -- WOULD JEOPARDIZE THE SAFE AND ORDERLY OPERATION OF A PRISON.
 WE SPECIFICALLY RECOMMEND DOWNLOADING INFORMATION FROM OUR EX-OFFENDER PAGE TO SEND TO INMATES WHO ARE NEARING THEIR RELEASE DATE.
 ALL MATERIALS ON THIS WEB SITE ARE ALLOWED TO BE MAILED TO PRISONERS.